xorToja/PyTin2/README.md

 pynput==1.6.8

-To do that, you need to open windows cmmand line (click windows key + R, write "cmd" and press enter) and write down:
+To do that, you need to open windows command line (click windows key + R, write "cmd" and press enter) and write down: